Home |

 Want to join or find out more about the whole-system approach towards a Physical Activity Strategy for Cheshire and Merseyside?

-The Physical Activity Subgroup consists of a range of strategic stakeholders from across the region, including representatives from public health, the care sector, sport and leisure services, academia and the VCFSE sector.
+The Physical Activity Board consists of a range of strategic stakeholders from across the region, including representatives from public health, the care sector, sport and leisure services, academia and the VCFSE sector.

-Over the last couple of years the Subgroup have been on a journey with our stakeholders following a roadmap of key milestones towards the Strategy development, which has included:
+Over the last couple of years the Board have been on a journey with our stakeholders following a roadmap of key milestones towards the Strategy development, which has included:

 Web Design by Twentytwo